p1ng-request/docs/templates/SendGrid/SendGrid_Send_message.md

 **Author:** [Sanjeet Attili](https://linkedin.com/in/sanjeet-attili-760bab190/)

-This notebook enables you to send email with SendGrid
+**Description:** This notebook allows you to send messages using SendGrid's email delivery service.

 ## Input